paris-saclay-cds/ramp-workflow/doc/problem.rst

     for more information.

   Select the appropriate prediction class for your challenge and state this in the ``problem.py`` file.
+If the appropriate prediction class does not exist in `RAMP-workflow`_, you can define your own prediction class within the ``problem.py`` file.
+If it is not too specific, we would also encourage you to add your class to `RAMP-workflow`_ so others can use it in future.
+  See :ref:`contributing`.

   For example, the Titanic survival classification challenge aimed to predict whether or not each passenger survived.
 Survival is indicated by 0 (did not survive) or 1 (survived).
 Since this is a classification task the prediction function ``make_multiclass()`` is used.